Battle of Machias

 The Battle of Machias (June 11–12, 1775) was an early naval engagement of the American Revolutionary War, also known as the Battle of the Margaretta, fought around the port of Machias, Maine.

 Following the outbreak of the war, British authorities enlisted Loyalist merchant Ichabod Jones to supply the troops who were under the Siege of Boston.
 Two of his merchant ships arrived in Machias on June 2, 1775, accompanied by the British armed sloop HMS Margaretta (sometimes also spelled Margueritta or Marguerite), commanded by Midshipman James Moore.
 The townspeople of Machias disapproved of Jones' intentions and arrested him.
 They also tried to arrest Moore, but he escaped through the harbor.
 The townspeople seized one of Jones' ships, armed it alongside a second local ship, and sailed out to meet Moore.
 After a short confrontation, Moore was fatally wounded, and his vessel and crew were captured.

 The people of Machias captured additional British ships, and fought off a large force that tried to take control of the town in the Battle of Machias in 1777.
-Privateers and others operating out of Machias continued to harass the Royal Navy throughout the war.
+Privateers and others forces operating out of Machias continued to attack British targets throughout the war.

 Background

 The American Revolutionary War began on April 19, 1775, with the Battles of Lexington and Concord in the Province of Massachusetts Bay, after which the Continental Army under the command of George Washington besieged the British army in the Siege of Boston.

 The besieged British were led by General Thomas Gage and Admiral Samuel Graves, and both did business with the people of Machias.
-Gage required lumber to build barracks for the additional troops arriving in the besieged city, and Graves wanted to recover the guns from shipwreck, which had been intentionally run aground in Machias Bay by a local pilot in February 1775.
+Gage required lumber to build barracks for the additional troops arriving in the besieged city, and Graves wanted to recover the guns from the shipwreck, which had been intentionally run aground in Machias Bay by a local pilot in February 1775.
 The ship's guns were reported to be of interest to the Patriots of Machias.

 Graves authorized Machias merchant Ichabod Jones to carry flour and other food supplies to Machias aboard his ships Unity and Polly, which would be exchanged for Gage's needed lumber.
 To guarantee that this trade would happen, Graves also sent Midshipman James Moore from his flagship to command the armed schooner HMS Margaretta and accompany the two merchant vessels.
 Moore had additional orders to retrieve what he could from the wreck of HMS Halifax.